 - Toolset Forms Commerce – Connects the User Registration forms with WooCommerce and automatically creates orders when users submit the forms on the front-end.

 Since Forms will be in charge of creating the newly registered user accounts, it is important to set the correct account-creation options in WooCommerce settings.

-To charge for membership, a product must first be created for it.
+To charge for membership, you must first create a WooCommerce product for it.

 To use WooCommerce in your site, you will need to set up additional options for it, such as payment gateways and currency.
 If you are new to WooCommerce, please first read about configuring WooCommerce settings.

-We must now create the actual form that will enable user registration on the front-end.
-If you are new to Forms, you can find detailed information on setting up user forms with Forms in our online guide here.
+You must now create the actual form that will enable user registration on the front-end.
+If you are new to Forms, check out our guide about setting up user registration.

 |In the form’s Settings section, select Create new user and define the user role that will be assigned to the user’s registration.|